DWTechs/Checkard.js/README.md

 /**
  * Checks if a given property exists on an object.
- * own: boolean - whether to check inherited properties only
  * enumerable: boolean - whether to check enumerable properties only *
  * @template K - The type of the property key.